Skip to content

 GENERAL CHARACTERISTICS

-Performer Talent belongs to OUTPUT Character Component, together with Artist, its counterpart.
+Performer Talent belongs to the OUTPUT Character Component, together with Artist, its counterpart.

-People with Performer Talent enjoy to be a star of the show and they thrive on the stage, under the spotlight.
+People with Performer Talent enjoy being the star of the show and thrive on the stage under the spotlight.

-Performers are highly creative, ambitious and image orientated people.
+Performers are highly creative, ambitious, and image-oriented people.

-Their drive to impress the audience, whether that is just a group of friends or stadium full of fans, is pushing them to look for perfection in everything they do.
-They are fast learners, and usually street-smart.
+Their drive to impress the audience, whether it is just a group of friends or a stadium full of fans, pushes them to seek perfection in everything they do.
+They are fast learners and usually street-smart.

 They are competent and adaptable, always ready for a challenge.
-Most of the times they are highly energized and motivated, continuously working on personal improvement.
+Most of the time, they are highly energized and motivated, continuously working on personal improvement, but when they get exhausted from performance, they seek alone time to recharge.

-On the flip side, they are terrified of failure and being ignored and pushed out of the spotlight.
-This insecurity sometimes makes Performers shallow, vain and unpredictable.
+On the flip side, they are terrified of failure, of being ignored, and of being pushed out of the spotlight.
+This insecurity sometimes makes Performers shallow, vain, and unpredictable.
 If their ego is hurt, they might react like a drama queen.

-They often have too many interests and projects, so they might spread themselves too thin.
+They often have too many interests and projects, which can leave them spread too thin.

-Performers are also very argumentative, do not handle authority very well, so they always look for their creative and spiritual freedom.
-If someone tries to block their creativity, in the form of an overly controlling boss, or excessive and complicated rules, they will protest furiously.
+Performers are also very argumentative and do not handle authority well, so they always seek creative and spiritual freedom.
+If someone tries to stifle their creativity through an overly controlling boss or excessively complicated rules, they will protest furiously.

 CHARACTER TRAITS AND PROFESSIONS

-Below are few key character traits and professions which are related to the Performer Talent, accompanied with real-life examples from famous people so that you can get a better idea of its unique characteristics.
+Below are a few key character traits and professions that are related to the Performer Talent, accompanied by real-life examples from famous people, so that you can get a better idea of its unique characteristics.

 THE CENTER OF THE SHOW